qns7/macOS.qotfiles/README.md

 My goal was/is to have three modifiers (or modifier-pairs) which together with the available action keys control my whole system:
 _Control_, _Globe/fn_ and _Option+Command_.

-I will now list some important hotkey categories with selection of their acoording hotkeys - to get an idea of the 'system':
+I will now list some important hotkey categories with selection of their acoording hotkeys - to get an idea of the 'system' - I deliberately don't list all stuff you can find in the dotfiles, because they are mostly too specific to my own system.
+Features that are stock in macOS I will write capitalized and bold.

 ### space and display management ###